helixscript/AAVengeR/README.md

         └── HXB2.fasta
 ```

 The AAvengeR data folder contains four subfolders.
-The hmms folder contains hmm files created with the [HMMER](http://hmmer.org) software package using either multiple sequence alignments or single DNA sequences as inputs.
+The hmms folder contains hmm profiles created with the [HMMER](http://hmmer.org) software package using either multiple sequence alignments or single DNA sequences as inputs.
-Each HMM profile has a coresponding settings file that contains the default parameters for evaulating and scoring the HMM.
+Each profile file has a coresponding settings file that contains the default parameters for evaulating and scoring the HMM.
 These settings are applied if the the prepReads_useDefaultHMMsetting parameter in the main configuration
-file is set to TRUE other wise the HMM parameters in the main configuration file are used.
+file is set to TRUE otherwise the HMM parameters in the main configuration file are used.

 Example of an HMM setting file
 ```